Qaamien/ReceivingLedIXI/README.md

 # TEST

- To test this IXI you must clone repo and go ReceivingLedIXI.java file and write address which you wanna use in to: t.address = ""; between "" you can write address with uppercase letters A-Z and number 9, make that address 81 char long.
+ To test this IXI you must clone repo and go ReceivingLedIXI.java file and write address which you wanna use in to: filter.watchAddress(""); between "" you can write address with uppercase letters A-Z and number 9, make that address 81 char long.

  If you are using SendButton IXI module to send messages to this module you wanna use same address which you have make that module to send messages

- # then compile with: gradle ixi and copy *.jar file in to ict/modules and restart ict
+ # Then compile with: gradle ixi and copy *.jar file in to ict/modules and restart ict

  KEEP IN MIND THAT THIS MODULE DO NOT USE ANY TAGS, ENCRYPTION OR MAM.
  SO IF SOMEONE ELSE SEND "ON" MESSAGE TO ADDRESS YOU HAVE CHOSEN